Aqil Yazid

-Muhammad Aqil bin Mohamed Yazid (born 9 January 2004), commonly known as Aqil Yazid or mononymously known as Aqil, is a Singaporean professional footballer who plays as a centre-back or right-back for Qatar Stars League club Al-Arabi and the Singapore U23 national team.
+Muhammad Aqil bin Mohamed Yazid (born 9 January 2004), commonly known as Aqil Yazid or mononymously known as Aqil, is a Singaporean professional footballer who plays either as a centre-back or right-back for Singapore Premier League club Young Lions, on loan from Hougang United, and the Singapore U23 national team.

 He is the older brother of Aizil Yazid, who is also a professional footballer, playing as a goalkeeper for Singapore Premier League club Young Lions, and the son of former international Yazid Yasin.

 Club

 Balestier Khalsa

 Aqil signed for Singapore Premier League club Balestier Khalsa FC and made his debut against the Young Lions FC in a 3-3 draw in the 2021 campaign.
 He would than go on to make another 7 appearances for the Tigers.